 - For the cake

-- 2 tablespoons cocoa powder I used Cadbury's Bournville
+- 2 tablespoons cocoa powder I use Cadbury's Bournville or Green and Blacks

 - ½ teaspoon baking powder

 - ½ cup unsalted butter, softened

 - ¾ cup lightly packed light brown sugar

 - 1 cup lightly packed light brown sugar